 Might As Well Break Your Business Model Before The World Does It For You

 The Great Recession has shaken many of the assumptions held by those in charge.
-Since half of the EDs in America are 55 and older, this means the majority of our leaders cut their management teeth back in the 70s and early 80s, an age which valued basic administrative skill and virtually ignored creative leadership.
+Since half of the executives in America are 55 and older, this means the majority of our leaders cut their management teeth back in the 70s and early 80s, an age which valued basic administrative skill and virtually ignored creative leadership.
 When you consider that 40% of human service nonprofits still conduct client intake via pen and paper, you get a sense that even before the recession we were a few decades behind the curve.

 Generation Executive Directors are seizing upon innovation as the necessary element for nonprofits get nimble, reinvent themselves and thus remain significant players in the funding and service community.

-Question your status quo.
 Most nonprofits have legacy programs that are sacred cows.
 Often the need to perpetuate the ‘success’ of these efforts stifles creativity within the organization and thus leaving exciting new options open for other nonprofits to advance competing innovations.
 The Next Generation Executive Director understands that new revenues will have to come from new sources, and thus be open to disrupt current programs to create mental space for new thinking.

-Rethink your business model.
 Directors who prioritize strategic vision as a need in their staff are more likely to pursue innovation by changing their business model.
 In an age of change, they surround themselves with talent that can think on their feet and move tactically rather than await direction from the laborious traditional strategy/planning sessions so beloved these past few decades.
 Strategic Thinking matters more than Strategic Planning.
 The Next Generation Executive Director builds staff capacity to favor continuous, rapid-fire shifts and adjustments to their business models.